 - Configure additional escalation rules as required.

-- If this policy is to be repeated, then mark the check box next to the If no one acknowledges, repeat this policy after ___ times.
+- If this policy is to be repeated, then mark the check box next to If no one acknowledges, repeat this policy after ___ times.
 You can add as many times as you want.

-Notify multiple users at same time irrespective of their on-call status
+Notify multiple users at same time, irrespective of their on-call status

-To notify two or more users irrespective of their on-call status, you will need to configure an Escalation policy with multiple users on the same escalation rule.
+To notify two or more users, irrespective of their on-call status, you will need to configure an escalation policy with multiple users on the same escalation rule.

 - Navigate to On-call Management --> Escalation Policy